youssefkamal8/GroovyStitches/README.md

 ![GroovyStitches Banner](Groovy-Stitches.png) <!-- Replace with your project banner if you have one -->

 ## 📌 Project Overview
-**GroovyStitches** is a handmade e-commerce website designed for a local brand that sells handcrafted bags, clothes, and crochet products.
+**✨ GroovyStitches** is a handmade e-commerce website designed for a local brand that sells handcrafted bags, clothes, and crochet products.

 The website provides an elegant and user-friendly interface where customers can:
 - 👜 **Browse** different product categories (bags, clothes, and accessories).